manuelvanrijn/ideal-mollie/README.md

 ## Changelog

-A details overview could be found in the [CHANGELOG](https://github.com/manuelvanrijn/ideal-mollie/blob/master/CHANGELOG.md).
+A detailed overview of can be found in the [CHANGELOG](https://github.com/manuelvanrijn/ideal-mollie/blob/master/CHANGELOG.md).

 ## Copyright